Home

 • How long can you walk without getting tired? - some people have troubles with walking and they will go either with ship organized tours or pay for the cruise line organized shuttle boat.
 In Venice, it's not just about walking from the port of Venice to Piazza San Marco... remember you will walk a lot once you get there too!

-• How much money you would like to spend/save? - the great thing about getting downtown Venice from the Port of Venice is it can be done for all price ranges: from €0 (zero euros) by walking from Stazione Marittima Venice cruise terminal to Piazza San Marco all the way, to about €100 (taking a water taxi).
+• How much money would you like to spend/save? - the great thing about getting downtown Venice from the Port of Venice is it can be done for all price ranges: from €0 (zero euros) by walking from Stazione Marittima Venice cruise terminal to Piazza San Marco all the way or spending one euro for the Venice people mover and walking the rest, to about €100 (taking a water taxi).
 Think about your priorities and choose the kind of transportation that suits you best.

 These are all the factors to consider that will help you in deciding which transport to take when getting from the Stazione Marittima Venice cruise terminal to Venice St. Mark's square.